cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 identifier and a valid initial `ClientState` and `ConsensusState`.
 The client identifier must not already be used.
 Clients are given a client identifier prefixed store to store their associated client state and consensus states.
-Consensus states are stored using its associated height.
+Consensus states are stored using their associated height.

 Clients can be updated by any user submitting a valid `Header`.
 The client state callback to `CheckHeaderAndUpdateState` is responsible for verifying the header against previously